-Because of the importance of cash transfers to poor households in the Philippines, we will appeal to Coenen et al. (2013) by introducing Ricardian and non-Ricardian households.
+Because of the importance of cash transfers to poor households in the Philippines, we will appeal to CST by introducing Ricardian and non-Ricardian households.
 Both types of households have the same preference structure and labor supply behavior but differ with respect to the specification of their respective budget constraints, as non-Ricardian households are limited to consumption and labor market activities.
-Such households also choose consumption based on their nominal constraint and the relative share in government transfers are determined using a transfer rule from Coenen et al. (2013).
+Such households also choose consumption based on their nominal constraint and the relative share in government transfers are determined using a transfer rule from CST.